Cells, convexity and contractibility in general categories: Simplicial complexes

-Geometric simplicial complexes (G.S.C.) are purely combinatorial in nature due to a lack of choice in the attachment maps.
+\paragraph{Geometric simplicial complexes} These are cell complexes in which the building blocks are not just arbitrary topological disks as they are in a standard cell complex, but rigid, geometric simplices—points ($0$-simplices), line segments ($1$-simplices), solid triangles ($2$-simplices), solid tetrahedra ($3$-simplices), and so on.
+Because the gluing maps are strict identity maps along the boundaries, a geometric simplicial complex (G.S.C.) ends up being bound by just two rules - \begin{enumerate} [(i)] \item Every face of a simplex in the complex is also in the complex. \item The non-empty intersection of any two simplices is exactly one common face. \end{enumerate} G.S.C.s are purely combinatorial in nature due to a lack of choice in the attachment maps.
 They are very amenable to our categorical construction.
 A finite category $J$ will be called a \emph{cell-complex diagram} if it satisfies the following properties : \begin{enumerate} [(i)] \item The objects of $J$ can be partitioned into levels $J^{(1)}, \ldots, J^{(L)}$. \item The morphisms in $J$ are generated by arrows that connect an $l$-level object to an $(l+1)$-level object. \end{enumerate} A \emph{ G.S.C. } in $\calC$ is a functor from $\Phi : J \to \calC$ such that \begin{enumerate} [(i)] \item $\Phi$ maps each $l$-level object into the object $F(l)$. \item Each morphism $f$ in $J$ that connects an $l$-level object to an $(l+1)$-level object, is mapped into a face map $F \paran{ d_{l+1,j} }$ for some $0\leq j \leq l+1$. \end{enumerate} Thus a G.S.C. is a specific type of a finite diagram in $\calC$.
 It respects the cells and face maps prescribed by the functor $F$ from \eqref{eqn:functorF}.
-By a reuse of terminology, we say that an object $X \in \calC$ is a cellular complex if there is a cellular complex $\Phi : J \to \calC$ such that $X = \colim \Phi$.
+By a reuse of terminology, we say that an object $X \in \calC$ is a G.S.C. if there is a cellular complex $\Phi : J \to \calC$ such that $X = \colim \Phi$.
 In this case, the functor $\Phi$ will be called a \emph{cellular decomposition} of the object $X$.
 The integer $L$ is to be represented as the \emph{dimension} of the G.S.C..
 The collection of $L$-dimensional geometrical simplicial complexes form a category of its own, which we shall denote as $\SqBrack{ L-\text{complex} }$.
 The morphisms in this category are induced by graph homomorphisms that preserved the layered structure.

 \paragraph{Abstract simplicial complexes} An abstract simplicial complex (A.S.C.) strips away all geometry, coordinates, and ambient spaces.
 It distills the concept of a "complex" into pure set theory.
 It is defined as a pair $(V, \Sigma)$, where $V$ is a set of "vertices" and $\Sigma$ is a family of non-empty finite subsets of $V$ (called "abstract simplices"), satisfying closure under subsets.
 This means that if